FinlayDWebb/2024-Summer-Math-Research/ProgLog.md

 ### Outcome:

 After carrying out the first 4 steps, I am still a little lost on what the issue is with the Cotransporter equation.
 This will require some handwritten calculations later on in the day.
 I will update this log after doing so.
-TBC
+Okay, after doing some calculations and doing some reading on possible causes I decided to implement "np.float64" into my code, in order to combat rounding issues.
+What happens is my Cotransporter flux equation is outputting such a small value that Python is treating it as 0, what my changes hoped to do was stop this.
+However, I am still seeing the run time error, and hence that the logarithm isn't valid for all the values being inputted.
+This problem remains unfixed for now.

 ### TL;DR | Main takeaways:
 1. We now have a proper skeleton of what the written up paper/report will look like.
 2. I learned how to solve a complex system of differential and algebraic equations with SciPy, utilising Matplotlib.
-3. I was able to optimise the system of equations by altering the Cotransporter flux equation to avoid the run time warning.
+3. I tried different ways to optimise the Cotransporter flux function, in order to combat run time warnings and losses of precision, but haven't yet fixed it properly.
 4. Going forward, before next meeting I want to unassume that the voltage is the same at the intra-apical membrane and the intra-basal membrane, this will involve assuming the system is an open circuit and then solving it; and could result in some interesting conclusions.
+As well as try to fix the Cotransporter issue.

 -------------------------------------------------------------